dooboolab-community/flutter_inapp_purchase/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dooboolab/flutter_inapp_purchase/badge.svg?branch=master)](https://coveralls.io/github/dooboolab/flutter_inapp_purchase?branch=master)

+## Sun Rise :sunrise:
+Since many one of you wanted me to keep working on this plugin in [#93](https://github.com/dooboolab/flutter_inapp_purchase/issues/93), I've decided to keep working on current project.
+I hope many one of you can help me maintain this.
+Thank you for all your supports in advance :tada:.

-## Deprecated
+~~## Deprecated
 I've been maintaining this plugin since there wasn't an official plugin out when I implemented it.
 I saw in `flutter` github [issue #9591](https://github.com/flutter/flutter/issues/9591) that many people have been waiting for this plugin for more than a year before I've thought of building one.
 However, there has been an official `Google` plugin rised today which is [in_app_purchase](https://pub.dev/packages/in_app_purchase).
 Please try to use an official one because you might want to get much prompt support from giant `Google`.
 Also, thanks for all your supports that made me stubborn to work hard on this plugin.
 I've had great experience with all of you and hope we can meet someday with other projects.
 I'll leave this project as live for those who need time.
-I'll also try to merge the new `PR`'s and publish to `pub` if there's any further work given to this repo.
+I'll also try to merge the new `PR`'s and publish to `pub` if there's any further work given to this repo.~~

 # Last Readme
 In App Purchase plugin for flutter.
 This project has been `forked` from [react-native-iap](https://github.com/dooboolab/react-native-iap).
 We are trying to share same experience of `in-app-purchase` in `flutter` as in `react-native`.